Using Technology to Adapt to Swings in Market Pricing

 Supply Chain Issues

 Presidential elections also tend to disrupt supply chains and logistics, which are already shaky for a range of reasons including the recent problems in the Suez and Panama Canals regions.
+Supply chain disruptions will likely continue because of the following:

 • The Israel-Palestine conflict